 - Make the sponge: Mix the sponge ingredients in a large bowl.
 Cover the bowl in plastic wrap and set in a warm place overnight.80 grams all-purpose flour, 14 grams starter, 226 grams water

-- Make the dough: Add the all-purpose flour, bread flour, egg, salt and sugar until all of the flour is hydrated and no traces of egg remain.
+- Make the dough: Add the all-purpose flour, bread flour, egg, salt and sugar into the sponge until all of the flour is hydrated and no traces of egg remain.
 Once your mixture forms a cohesive dough, knead the vegetable oil into the dough one tablespoon (14 grams) at a time.
 Your dough will appear oily and gradually absorb the oil and become soft and supple as you continue to knead it.
 Cover the bowl with plastic wrap and let it rest for 1 hour.240 grams all-purpose flour, 120 grams bread flour, 1 egg, 9 grams Kosher salt, 25 grams sugar, 28 grams vegetable oil

 - Strengthen the dough: Coat a work surface with a thin layer of oil, knead the dough for 5 to 10 minutes or until the dough looks completely smooth.
 Round the dough into a tight ball and place it in a clean, lightly oiled bowl.
 Wrap the bowl in plastic wrap and set it in a warm place.